deepak1175/Image-rotation-with-open-cv/README.md

  -Image Rotation

-      This project accepts an Image and an angle by which the image is to be rotated and finally displays both the images.
+      This project take an Image and an angle as input and dislays the final rotated image on a certain angle as output.

 System Requirements -